abasotrebla/matteogithub.github.io/_pages/booklet.md

 };
 ```

 If you forget to include this pointer (here named `next`) you will not be able to link the elements of the list.

+3- if you want to use your list, you still need to remember to make your last element (by means its internal pointer) points to `NULL`.
+This is the way you can access and browse its elements.

+4- where is your list?
+Well, your list is a pointer to its first element.
+If you have correctly linked the elements and its last element points to `NULL`, you only need a single *external pointer* to keep track of the starting point.